85rhrl/PP2/README.md

 The GitHub icon used for the footer link was taken from [fontawesome.com](https://fontawesome.com/icons/square-github?f=brands&s=solid)

 The Dosis font was downloaded from [Google Fonts](https://fonts.google.com/specimen/Dosis)

+### Acknowledgements

+I would like to express my gratitude to the following people:

+- Jubril Akolade for mentoring me, giving me guidance and encouragement.
+- Kay Welfare for their continuous help and encouragement.
+- My fellow classmates for their support and feedback.